 The Enewetak program currently uses a portion of its funding for operations of the agriculture field station and the agriculture rehabilitation program.
-Funding is also used to purchase food and commodities for the residents of the atoll.
-Remaining funds are used to operate the atoll's vessel and support office in Majuro.
-OIA will provide grants for Enewetak to continue these activities.
+Funding is also used to purchase food and commodities for the residents of the atoll, including the ones living on Majuro, the capital city.
+Remaining funds are used to operate the atoll's vessel and support the office in Majuro.
+OIA will provide grants to the Government of the Republic of the Marshall Islands for Enewetak/Ujelang Local Atoll Government to continue these activities.